esotuvaka/noise_platform/README.md

 - Keyboard listener thats active while the app is open, that plays sound when keybind pressed
 - !
 Add setting for tracking user vs listener volume.
 Update structs / interfaces, frontend state, and backend object construction accordingly.
 - !
 Refactor `string_to_key` to create a hashmap of the existing keybinds based on the keybinds in the settings.
 This will prevent unnecessary processing from occurring on key press
+- !
+Ability to manually configure audio input and output devices
+- ?
+Create util function to grab the desktop dir and settings.json file

 ## Ongoing

+- Icons for the desktop app
+- Downloadable desktop app
+- !
+Tests
+- Categorization of sounds into different boards.
+We can use a tagging system so a sound can appear in multiple boards
+- Input validation for keybinds to ensure we're able to match against them via Key<letter, num, etc>
 - Need to refactor for better variable naming
 - !
 Large refactor to use tauri `State` to keep track of the settings file.
 This will include the input/output audio devices, as well as sound files, keybinds, volumes, etc
 - Pass errors returned in the backend to the frontend and display them as little popups in the corner
 - !
 BUG: Sounds can be attempted to be played via keybind even if not available in the noise platform sounds folder
-- !
-Ability to manually configure audio input and output devices
 - ?
 Echo setting
 - ?
 Distortion setting
 - Add the ListenError (rdev crate) to our CustomError type
 - ?
 Customizable color theme settings
 - ?
 Compilation to Linux Distros via WSL
-- ?
-Create util function to grab the desktop dir and settings.json file